FreddyE1982/mcp2term/README.md

 Sending `cancel_command` forwards a signal (defaulting to `SIGINT`) to the running process identified by `command_id`.
 The response includes the numeric `signal`, its symbolic `signal_name`, and a `delivered` flag confirming whether the process was still active when the signal was sent.

+`send_stdin(command_id: str, data: Optional[str], eof: bool = False)`

+Use `send_stdin` to stream additional input to an interactive command.
+The tool accepts optional text payloads and an `eof` flag that closes the stdin pipe once all required data has been delivered.
+The response reports whether the input was accepted so clients can retry or surface helpful diagnostics.

 ## Plugins

 Plugins implement the `PluginProtocol` (via a module-level `PLUGIN` object) and can register `CommandStreamListener` instances to observe command lifecycle events.
 When the server starts it loads modules listed in `MCP2TERM_PLUGINS`, exposing the entire `mcp2term` namespace through the plugin registry for inspection or extension.